warbe-maker/VBA-Message/designandimplementation.md

     End Sub

 ## Height Adjustment
-### Height Increment
-Height size increment is done along with
-- the setup of a message section by the subsequent repositioning of all below displayed elements' top position
-- the setup of the reply buttons (reply button rows respectively).

-These height increments are done without considering  the specified maximum message form height.
+The height is incremented along with the setup of a message section and the setup of a _Reply Buttons Row_ at first without considering  the specified maximum message form height.

-### Height Decrement
-When all elements are setup and the message form exceeds the maximum specified height the form height the message area and/or the reply area are adjusted.
-When the areas' height relation is 50/50 to 65/35 both areas will get a vertical scroll bar and the height is decremented by the corresponding relation.
+When all elements are setup and the _Message Form_ exceeds the maximum specified height the height of the _Message Area_ and/or the _Reply Area_ is reduced to fit and a vertical scroll bar is applied.
+In detail: When the areas' height relation is 50/50 to 65/35 both areas will get a vertical scroll bar and their height is decremented by the corresponding relation.
 Otherwise only the taller area is reduced by the exceeding amount and gets a vertical scroll bar.
-The width of the scrollbar is the height before the reduction
+The width of the scrollbar is the height before the reduction.

-    '
-    Private Function MsgAreaHeight() As Single

-    End Function

-## Vertical Repositioning
+### Vertical Repositioning
 Adjusting the top position of displayed elements is due initially when an element had need setup and subsequently whenever an element's height changed because of a width adjustment.
 Together with the adjustment of the top position of the bottommost element the new height of the message form is set.

 Note: This top repositioning may be done just once when all elements had initially been setup.
-However, for testing it is more appropriate to be performed immediately after setup of each individual element.

-    Private Sub RepositionTop()
-        ReposTopMsgSections
-        ReposTopPosReplyRows
-        ReposTopAreas
-    End Sub
+For testing however it may be appropriate to  perform it when one element had been setup.

+## Development and Test

+The Excel Workbook Msg xlsm is for development and testing.
+The module mTest provides all means for a proper regression test.
+The implemented tests are available via the test Worksheet Test/wsMsgTest.
+The test procedures in the mTest module are designed for a compact and complete test of all functions, options and boundaries and in that not necessarily usefully usage examples.
+For usage examples the procedures in the mExamples module may preferably consulted.
+Performing a regression test should be obligatory for anyone contributing by code modifications for any purpose or reason.
+See Contributing.